-Although the Negroni is world famous I so prefer using Aperol instead of Campari.
-It’s less bitter and herbaceous and made it perfect for me!
+Although the Negroni is world famous, I much prefer this Aperol Negroni Cocktail instead of one with Campari.
+It’s less bitter and herbaceous and perfect for me!

 I’ve been told to keep at it, that I will come to love it.
 I was told the same thing about beer decades ago and I still don’t like it so why would grimace through a taste I don’t enjoy so that I can acquire a fondness?
 Life is too short for that nonsense!